Arch Manning: 2019 season

+Manning played high school football at Isidore Newman School in New Orleans.
 In his freshman year, Manning was the varsity starter at quarterback, the first freshman quarterback to start Newman's season opener in at least 40 years.
-He shined in his debut, leading Newman to a 26-point victory.
-Manning completed his freshman season with 2,407 yards and 34 touchdowns, earning MaxPreps National Freshman of the Year honors.
+He shone in his debut, leading Newman to a 26-point victory.
+In the final game of the season against Dunham, Manning threw for only 71 yards on 20 attempts and 10 completions.
+They would lose, 22–20.
+Manning completed his freshman season with 2,509 yards and 34 touchdowns, earning MaxPreps National Freshman of the Year honors.